StephenJD/ANL/content/en/home/TnT_Webpage.md

 -   The Parish Council have kindly offered the use of the Parish Room

 # House Rules

-Please note: This is NOT a youth club.
-We will not be providing games or activities.

 -   Only secondary school children will be allowed in